Sioux Lookout Airport

 Sioux Lookout Airport (IATA: YXL, ICAO: CYXL) is a regional airport based in Sioux Lookout, Ontario, Canada.
+It is known locally as the "Hub of the North".
 The airport opened in 1933.
-It was, at the time, the second busiest airport in North America next to Chicago Midway International Airport.
+In the 1930's, it was reported to be the second busiest airport in North America next to Chicago Midway International Airport.
 Today, the airport is a "mini-hub" facilitating travel to and from many northern communities in Northwestern Ontario.

+History

+Western Canada Airways, formed in 1926, was the first company to operate flights servicing Sioux Lookout.
+In 1946, Hudson Bay Air Transport began operations at Sioux Lookout.

+In 1974, the Municipality of Sioux Lookout bought the present airport from the Federal Ministry of Transportation.

+In the early 2000's, the airport was averaging about 120,000 passengers per year and 30,000 aircraft movements per year.